linkerd/linkerd/linkerd/docs/config.md

   configured [`namers`](#naming), with a fallback to the default Finagle `Namer.Global` that handles paths of the form `/$/`.
   * protocol-specific module params, if any (the _default_ module has none)
+* *announcers* (optional) -- a list of service discovery announcers that servers can announce to.
+  Each announcer is an object with the following params:
+  * *kind* -- the name of the announcer module
+  * announcer specific params, if any

+### Announcers

+#### zk

+Announce to ZooKeeper using the serverset format.

+* *hosts* -- a list of hosts where ZooKeeper can be reached
+* *pathPrefix* -- (optional) the ZooKeeper path under which services should be registered. (default:
+  /discovery)

 <a name="basic-router-params"></a>
 ### Basic router parameters